ublue-os/website/docs/guide/software.md

 To apply the staged new staged image that includes your packages, reboot your computer.

+There is no search functionality in `rpm-ostree`, but you can use a general package search website such as [pkgs.org](https://pkgs.org/) or [Repology](https://repology.org/).

 ## Flatpak

 Flatpak is the default way of installing GUI applications on immutable Fedora variants.
 [Flathub](https://flathub.org/) is the largest repository of Flatpak applications.
 On Fedora versions below 38, you might need to add the Flathub repository by running